ytulsiani/TechTheHalls/README.md

 # [Tech The Halls](http://techthehalls.gtorg.gatech.edu/)

-This is a website for a Georgia Tech organization raising awareness for underprivliged youth in Atlanta and working to give them a better holiday season and a better future.
+This is a website for a Georgia Tech organization raising awareness for underprivileged youth in Atlanta and working to give them a better holiday season and a better future.
 Website is designed based on a Bootstrap template (Credit to [IronSummitMedia](https://github.com/IronSummitMedia/)) using javascript and the jquery library.

 ## Bugs and Issues